carlomilanesi/measures-rs/docs/Motivation.md

 = ..., Th = ...>, ..., ...>` (`PInt<UInt<..., ...>>`)
 ```

-Instead, using the crate `rs-measures`, if we write the statement `let _: Measure<Metre> = Measure::<Gram>::new(0.);`, which tries to assign a mass in grams to a length in metres, we get the following compilation error message:
+Instead, using the library `measures`, if we write the statement `let _: Measure<Metre> = Measure::<Gram>::new(0.);`, which tries to assign a mass in grams to a length in metres, we get the following compilation error message:

 ```text
 error[E0308]: mismatched types